-The theme for this issue is “Statistical Methods in T&E,“ and the issue includes a Guest Editorial, two Inside the Beltway features, Hot Wash-Up, President’s Corner, a Book Review, and seven technical articles.
+The theme for this issue is “Testing Using Facilities Around the World,” and the issue includes two Guest Editorials, an Inside the Beltway feature, the President’s Corner, and five technical articles.